November 3, 2006

 man's ritualized-homosexual life, since once his penis has penetrated a

-woman's vagina it is no longer considered clean and it would be dangerous
+woman's vagina it is no longer considered clean and it would be

 for any other male to touch it.